Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 • Use production health checks to monitor indexing throughput and responsiveness.

-Optimizely Graph provides scheduled synchronization jobs to manage indexing and health checks automatically.
+Optimizely Graph provides scheduled sync jobs to automate indexing and health checks.

 Basic schedule job settings

-Define synchronization intervals and error-handling behavior for background jobs:
+Define sync intervals and error-handling behavior for background jobs:

 // Configure schedule job intervals